 According to Harvard Business Review, the global population has quadrupled over the last century.
-In 1915, the world was home to 1.8 billion people; today, 7.7 billion people are driving up global food demand, which is expected to increase anywhere between 59% to 98% by 2050.
+In 1915, the world was home to 1.8 billion people; today, 7.7 billion people are driving up global food demand, which is expected to increase anywhere between 59% and 98% by 2050.
 But food production isn’t keeping pace.

 This begs the question: how will farmers keep up to feed a growing world?
 They will need to farm more intensively, but also more sustainably in order to double food production by 2050.